Tymek/npm-automation/README.md

 3. create a tag and a github release

 optional: bump "alpha" versions on every commit to `main` that didn't update package.json, or manual action for that.

+# Manual steps ("how to use")

+1. Create NPM_TOKEN on npmjs.com and add it to the repository actions secret.